Coast guard: France

 In the French Republic, Affaires maritimes is the closest organization to a coast guard.
-In each region, a naval admiral, called préfet maritime, is in charge of coordination of all state services for action at sea (Navy, Affaires maritimes, Maritime Gendarmerie, Customs air and maritime units).
-The charity, Société Nationale de Sauvetage en Mer, provides most life saving duties at the local level.
+In each region, a naval admiral, called Maritime Prefect, is in charge of coordination of all state services for action at sea by the Navy, the Affaires maritimes, the Maritime Gendarmerie and the Coastguard Service of the French Customs.
+A charity, Société Nationale de Sauvetage en Mer, provides most life saving duties at the local level.

 Georgia

 The Georgian Coast Guard is the maritime arm of the Georgian Border Police, within the Ministry for Internal Affairs.
 It is responsible for the maritime protection of the entire 310 km coastline of Georgia, as well as the Georgian territorial waters.
 The primary missions of the service are administration of the territorial waters, marine pollution protection, maritime law enforcement, search and rescue, port security and maritime defense.
 The former Georgian Navy was absorbed into the Coast Guard in 2009.

-The Georgian Navy (Georgian Naval Forces; Georgian: საქართველოს სამხედრო საზღვაო ძალები, sak’art’velos samkhedro-sazghvao dzalebi) was a branch of the Georgian Defense Ministry armed forces until 2009, when it was merged with the Coast Guard and transferred to the Ministry for Internal Affairs.
-Before the 2008 South Ossetia war, the Georgian Navy consisted of 19 vessels and 531 personnel of which 181 were officers, 200 NCOs, 114 conscripts and 36 civilians.

 The headquarters and a principal Coast Guard base are located at the Black Sea port of Poti.
 A second smaller base is in Batumi, Adjaria.
 Besides the Poti-based force, the Coast Guard also includes a special counter-terrorist Detachment.
 Maritime surveillance radar stations are maintained at Anaklia, Poti, Supsa, Chakvi, and Gonio, providing coverage of all territorial seas.

-The current (2012) commander of the Georgian Coast Guard is Captain 2nd Rank Lasha Kharabadze.